 This is a homemade hot chocolate recipe made for spiking, and you can make it work with just about any combination of alcohol.
 Not sure which combo to use?
 See the list of boozey items below, all of which pair perfectly with chocolate.
 However, if you’re not ready to put on your mixologist britches just yet, take comfort in knowing you’ve got three stellar, ready-made alcoholic hot chocolate combinations to choose from: vanilla vodka and Kahlua, Baileys and Kahlua, or make it simple with whipped cream vodka!

 To make spiked hot chocolate, you would begin in a pot on the stovetop with your cocoa powder mix and a bit of water over medium heat.
 Once the cocoa mixture has liquefied, the dairy goes in.
 After the hot chocolate has heated through, it’s removed from the heat, add the vanilla extract (and peppermint extract, if using) along with the alcohol.

 QUICK RECIPE OVERVIEW

-- Mix cocoa powder, sugar, salt, and water in a pot on the stovetop over heat.
+- Mix cocoa powder, sugar, salt, and water in a pot on the stovetop over medium heat.

 - Add the dairy and bring to temperature.